Best Folding Treadmills (2026 Models)

 WarrantyLifetime Frame/Motor/Deck, 3-Year Electronics/Parts, 1-Year Labor

-2. Best for Small Spaces – Echelon Stride
+3. Best for Small Spaces – NordicTrack T Series 10

 Good for: Walkers who want a high-quality, low-cost treadmill without the frills.

+With a step-up height of just 8.3″ the NordicTrack T Series 10 makes for a great smaller treadmill.
+I like walking and hiking workouts and if you do too, this might be a good pick.
+Featuring easy auto-fold technology, the dimensions when in use are just 75.1″ x 34.3″ x 58.4″ when in use, the treadmill weighs 250 pounds and can support up to 325 pounds.
 That said, the machine is engineered to perform with fitness in mind.
-With speeds up to 12 mph, the treadmill features 12 levels of incline up to 10%.
+With speeds up to 12 mph, the treadmill features 12 levels of incline.
 Incline settings are easy to manage using the console and handlebars.
-The deck measures 55″ x 20″, meaning it’s not ideal for long runs or marathon training.
+The deck measures 60″ x 20″, meaning it’s not ideal for long runs or marathon training.
 But trust me, you can work up a sweat fast walking 4mph at an incline of 10%.
-Mechanically, the motor offers 2.50 horsepower at peak, with 1.75 CHP.
-The Stride features an 18.5-inch touchscreen which displays: Calories, distance, incline, time, pace, pulse, speed, steps, and the unit’s controls.
-Since the machine comes with a media shelf, you can always use your own screen and the app of your choice, or Netflix.
+Mechanically, the motor offers 3.0 CHP at peak.
+The NordicTrack Series 10 is built to work with iFIT, which brings with it automatic trainer control as well Bluetooth heart rate training.
+You can also use the machine in manual mode.
 Read our full review here.

 ProsCons